day8/re-frame/docs/Effects.md

 What if you use Postgress and want an effect which issues mutating queries?
 Or what if you want to send logs to Logentries.
-Or write values to a LocalStore key.
+Or write values to windows.location.
 And what happens if your database is X, Y or Z?

 The list is long and varied, with everyone using a different combination of available effects.

 So effect handling has to be extensible.
 You need to a way to define your own side effects.

 ### Extensible Side Effects